zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0024I

-  Keys=%s
+  Keys=_workerIds_

   **Reason:**

-  TODO
+  The server lists the worker IDs right before all workers are about to be reloaded.

   **Action:**

-  TODO
+  No action required.

 ### ZWED0025I

-  Killing worker pid=%s
+  Killing worker pid=_processId_

   **Reason:**

-  TODO
+  The server just issued the SIGTERM unix signal to the worker with the process ID listed.
+This is an expected action when reloading all workers of the server.

   **Action:**

-  TODO
+  No action required.

 ### ZWED0026I

-  Fork %s workers.
+  Fork _quantity_ workers.

   **Reason:**

-  TODO
+  The server is starting up _quantity_ new workers.
+Workers are redundant execution contexts of the server and increase throughput and latency of requests when the server has a lot of concurrent client requests.
+This message happens at startup and the _quantity_ is determined by the environment variables ZLUX_MIN_WORKERS and ZLUX_MAX_WORKERS.

   **Action:**

-  TODO
+  No action required.

 ### ZWED0027I

-  Close worker %s
+  Close worker _workerId_

   **Reason:**

-  TODO
+  The server is removing an existing worker due to lack of recent client activity.
+Workers are added and removed according to average load of the server.
+Workers are redundant execution contexts of the server and increase throughput and latency of requests when the server has a lot of concurrent client requests.
+Workers may be removed down to the minimum count as defined by the environment variable ZLUX_MIN_WORKERS.

   **Action:**

-  TODO
+  No action required.

 ### ZWED0028I

-  Master %s is running.
+  Master _processId_ is running.

   **Reason:**

-  TODO
+  The server has started up and is printing its unix process ID in case the user needs to know for analysis or troubleshooting.

   **Action:**

-  TODO
+  No action required.

 ### ZWED0029I

-  Worker %s pid %s
+  Worker _workerId_ pid _processId_

   **Reason:**

-  TODO
+  A worker has started and is listing its ID and unix process ID in case the user needs to know for analysis or troubleshooting.

   **Action:**

-  TODO

-### ZWED0030I

-  Installed plugin: %s Successful: (%s/%s) Attempted: (%s/%s)

-  **Reason:**

-  TODO

-  **Action:**

-  TODO
+  No action required.

 ### ZWED0031I

-  Server is ready at %s, Plugins successfully loaded: %s% (%s/%s)
+  Server is ready at _ipAddress_, Plugins successfully loaded: _percentage_% (_successful_/_total_)

   **Reason:**

-  TODO
+  The server is ready to accept client requests.
+It can be found at the _ipAddress_ listed, and you can tell if it has loaded all plugins successfully by the _percentage_ listed

   **Action:**

-  TODO

-### ZWED0032I

-  Server is ready at %s, Plugins successfully loaded: %s% (%s/%s)

-  **Reason:**

-  TODO

-  **Action:**

-  TODO
+  If the percentage is less than expected, review the log for messages with IDs ZWED0159W or ZWED0027W.
+Those messages will tell you which plugins failed, and you can search for their plugin ID within the log to find out the reason they failed to load.

 ### ZWED0033I

-  The http port given to the APIML is: %s\nThe https port given to the APIML is: %s\nThe zlux-apiml config are: %s
+  The http port given to the APIML is: _tcpPort_
+  The https port given to the APIML is: _tcpPort_
+  The zlux-apiml config are: _jsonConfig_

   **Reason:**

-  TODO
+  The server lists the properties that will be used to connect to the APIML Discovery server to help with troubleshooting.

   **Action:**

-  TODO
+  No action required.

 ### ZWED0036I

-  Plugin %s will serve static files from %s
+  Plugin _pluginId_ will serve static files from _filePath_

   **Reason:**

-  TODO
+  The plugin _pluginId_ was loaded which has a webContent section defined in its pluginDefinition.json file.
+The server will serve the read-only content from the _filePath_

   **Action:**

-  TODO
+  No action required.

 ### ZWED0037I

-  %s: found proxied service %s
+  _pluginId_: found proxied service _serviceName_

   **Reason:**

-  TODO
+  When the server was loading the plugin _pluginId_, it found that the plugin contains a service named _serviceName_ of type "service".

   **Action:**

-  TODO
+  No action required.

 ### ZWED0038I

-  %s: importing service %s from %s as %s
+  _pluginId_: importing service _sourceServiceName_ from _sourcePluginId_ as _serviceName_

   **Reason:**

-  TODO
+  When the server was loading the plugin _pluginId_, it found that the plugin contains a service named _serviceName_ of type "import".
+It then resolved the import to the service _sourceServiceName_ from plugin _sourcePluginId_.

   **Action:**

-  TODO
+  No action required.

 ### ZWED0039I

-  %s: found router %s
+  _pluginId_: found router _serviceName_

   **Reason:**

-  TODO
+  When the server was loading the plugin _pluginId_, it found that the plugin contains a service named _serviceName_ of type "router".

   **Action:**

-  TODO
+  No action required.

 ### ZWED0040I

-  %s: found legacy node service %s
+  _pluginId_: found legacy node service _serviceName_

   **Reason:**

-  TODO
+  When the server was loading the plugin _pluginId_, it found that the plugin contains a service named _serviceName_ of type "nodeService".

   **Action:**

-  TODO
+  This type of service is deprecated and may not work on a future version of Zowe, so you should consider getting an upgraded version of the plugin that instead uses a service of an undeprecated type.

 ### ZWED0041I

-  %s: found external service %s
+  _pluginId_: found external service _serviceName_

   **Reason:**

-  TODO
+  When the server was loading the plugin _pluginId_, it found that the plugin contains a service named _serviceName_ of type "external".

   **Action:**

-  TODO
+  No action required.

 ### ZWED0042I

-  %s: found %s service %s
+  _pluginId_: found _serviceType_ service _serviceName_

   **Reason:**

-  TODO
+  When the server was loading the plugin _pluginId_, it found that the plugin contains a service named _serviceName_ of type "_serviceType_".

   **Action:**

-  TODO
+  No action required.

 ### ZWED0043I

-  Plugin %s is not requested skipping without error
+  Plugin _pluginId_ is not requested skipping without error

   **Reason:**

-  TODO
+  When the server was loading the "nodeAuthentication" type plugin _pluginId_, it determined that the plugin only handles security actions for a category that was not requested by the server configuration or any plugins.
+Because nothing needed it, the plugin was skipped instead of loaded.

   **Action:**

-  TODO
+  No action required unless you need the plugin to be used.
+If you need the plugin, you can set an authentication category it implements as the default by configuration property `components.app-server.dataserviceAuthentication.defaultAuthentication`, or within a plugin's security configuration.

 ### ZWED0044I

-  Processing plugin reference %s...
+  Processing plugin reference _filePath_...

   **Reason:**

-  TODO
+  The server is checking if the plugin definition file _filePath_ exists and will attempt to load it.

   **Action:**

-  TODO
+  No action required.

 ### ZWED0045I

-  Reading plugins dir %s
+  Reading plugins dir _pluginsDirectory_

   **Reason:**

-  TODO
+  The server is scanning the directory _pluginsDirectory_ as specified by the server configuration property `components.app-server.pluginsDir` so that it can locate each plugin in the instance.

   **Action:**

-  TODO
+  No action required.